Bhaskar-Praveen/aws-projects/README.md

 # aws-projects
-Repositry for my projects on AWS
+repository for my projects on AWS